DE is Great Stuff!

-DE truly is amazing material, but most veterinarians pooh-pooh the idea of using it, saying tests have shown that it's ineffective.
+DE truly is amazing material, but many veterinarians pooh-pooh the idea of using it, saying tests have shown that it's ineffective.
 Well, we're here to tell you: IT DOES WORK!!!
 It has been used since 2009 in the kennel, and in our own homes and gardens.
 If it didn't work, we sure wouldn't use it.
 The following article is straight from PermaGuard; it's the information sheet they gave us when we bought our first bag of it.
 We suggest you print and read it for ideas on how to use this wonderful "fossil shell flour."
 There will be other articles added, or links to online information, after this 2-page article from Perma-Guard.

 Diatomaceous Earth Instructions

 Diatomaceous earth, an organic and natural product, is mined in the American West.
 It was formed from trillions of microscopic one-celled algae called diatoms, which weave tiny shells for themselves out of the silica they extract from water.